I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 Of course!

-And congradulations on clearing the arcade game!
+And congratulations on clearing the arcade game!

 Do you want me to add your high score to the leaderboard?